petercyli/ocp-fis/README.md

 # Omni Care Plan(OCP) Service

-The Omni Care Plan (OCP) service is a component of OCP.
-It is a core service that manages and retains information about each patient.
-It does **not** store patients' consents or added providers.
-(That is handled by the [Patient Consent Management (PCM)](https://github.com/bhits-dev/pcm) service).
-PHR also manages any C32 and/or C-CDA documents that a **patient** has uploaded to his or her own account for use in testing their consents using the [Try My Policy](https://github.com/bhits-dev/try-policy) feature.
+The Omni Care Plan (OCP) service is a Spring Boot project provides RESTful endpoints to allow applications to publish and retrieve FHIR resources.

 ## Build